docker/docs/ee/desktop/index.md

 ## Application Designer

- Application Designer provides a library of application and service templates to help Docker developers quickly create new Docker applications.
+ Application Designer provides a library of application and service templates to help developers quickly create new Docker applications.

 ## Application templates